fangzhouli/FlowerClassifierExplainer/README.md

 pip install ./mylime
 ```

 You are welcome to try out different models.
-If you want to get the exact same outcome as we have, please follow our report.
+If you want to get the exact same outcome as we have, please follow our [report](./report.pdf).

-## How to use

 ```console
 cd flower_lime